MTGVim/github-mentions-plus/README.md

 ## Solution

-GitHub Mentions+ augments GitHub's native @@mention autocomplete by:
+GitHub Mentions+ augments GitHub's native @mention autocomplete by:

 1. **Listening** for @@ mentions in GitHub textareas and contenteditable elements
 2. **Fetching** custom user suggestions from a user-configurable endpoint OR direct JSON input